 We added an “in-class question” callout with the iClicker student app logo at the top of our sample question slide below.

 Step 4: Start Your Poll in iClicker Cloud The image below shows our finished multiple choice sample question with A through D answer choices in PowerPoint.
 Aside from including a question and answer choices, there is nothing else you have to add to a slide to make it an iClicker question.
 Feel free to add images (we included art from the textbook) or change the slide design as you wish.
 Just remember not to include the correct answer or anything else you don’t want students to see, as they will receive a screenshot of your entire computer’s screen.

 Once you start a class session in iClicker Cloud, the iClicker toolbar will float on top of your lecture content throughout class, as shown in the image below.
 Each time you click the green play button, the toolbar takes a snapshot of your entire screen at that moment and sends that screenshot as a polling question to students’ devices.

 You may need to move other toolbars and menus out of the way if you’re using video conferencing software, such as Zoom, for a virtual class.
 And if you want to hide the computer dock at the bottom of your screen, you can enter into presenter view (but if you forget to, that’s okay, too—as you can see in our example, the question is still clearly visible to students).

-Student View of an iClicker Polling Question Here’s what our sample multiple choice question looks like on students’ devices in the iClicker Reef app.
+Student View of an iClicker Polling Question Here’s what our sample multiple choice question looks like on students’ devices in the iClicker student app.